nicholas-g-lipari-phd/cmps490-ai-git-overview-fa25/README.md

 - Start with random valid moves.
 - Extend with various algorithms such as minimax (full tree search).

 ### Team 5 – `Main.java`
-- Build a simple CLI menu:
+- Build a simple menu (CLI or GUI):
     - Play 2-player
     - Play vs AI
     - Quit
+- Output the board to either the console or a simple GUI (e.g., using `JOptionPane`).
+- Accept input from either the command line (Scanner) or GUI dialogs (`JOptionPane.showInputDialog`).
 - Launch Game and connect with other classes.